trattner/trattner.github.io/_posts/2019-8-13-fulfillment-meaning.md

 I became impatient when I wasn't learning.
 When the teacher wasn't challenging the class.

 As school became disappointing, room opened up for sports, extracurriculars, hanging out with friends.
 Opportunities arose to do interesting work, and my resume expanded.
-I was accepted exclusive, prestigious colleges.
+I was admitted to exclusive, prestigious colleges.

 The typical trajectory for this student profile is to continue hyper-productive excellence, over time translating academic skills into professional ones.
 One can imagine a few archetypal journeys: the founder, the doctor / lawyer / trader / consultant, the professor.
 Maybe there's a mid-life crisis at some point.
 A meaningful shift in life orientation.
 Some social impact, or political activism and influence.